What is probate?

 Appointing a professional can be a good idea and, if you are dealing with a complex estate, could be essential.
 See the guide to probate solicitors for more information on how to decide.

-If you choose to administer the will yourself, you'll need to fill out the relevant forms (and, in England, apply to the Probate Registry) to obtain the right to act as an executor.
+If you choose to administer the will yourself, you'll need to submit the relevant applications.
 We explain how to do this in our grant of probate guide.

 You'll then need to gather in all the deceased person's assets and distribute them to the beneficiaries.